 The #1 Job Site Hazard Involving Power Lines

 The biggest risk is a worker or the lift making contact with a live cable.
-The best way to avoid this type of accident is to turn off the power before starting work.
-Yet, this may not always be possible.
+Eager to learn how to avoid power line hazards in this type of accident?
+Turn off the power before starting work.
+Of course, this may not always be possible.
 There may not be a qualified person on-site to shut off the power.
 Or, the power utility may refuse to shut down the line if it would cut off the public energy supply.

 When live power lines can’t be shut down, safety procedures should include: